commercialhaskell/stack/doc/faq.md

 ## How do I get `verbose` output from GHC when I build with cabal?

 Unfortunately `stack build` does not have an obvious equivalent to `cabal build -vN` which shows verbose output from GHC when building.
 The easiest workaround is to add `ghc-options: -vN` to the .cabal file or pass it via `stack build --ghc-options="-v"`.

+## Does Stack support the Hpack specification?
+Yes.
+You can run `stack init` as usual and Stack will create a matching `stack.yaml`.